mongodb/bson-numpy/doc/index.rst

 - `Install libbson <http://mongoc.org/libbson/current/installing.html>`_
 - ``python -m pip install git+github.com/aherlihy/numpy-bson.git``

+If you get ``'bson.h' file not found``, try setting the ``BSON_DIR`` environment variable to a directory path containing these subdirectories:

+- include/libbson-1.0/
+- lib/

 Here are more detailed instructions for a few platforms.

 Debian or Ubuntu